Last Updated February 8, 2022

 Once you do these three things, you will qualify for the 4% corporate tax rate on any Puerto Rico source income.

 First and foremost, your company must be incorporated in Puerto Rico.
 If you already have a US company, you do not need to sell your business assets to the new Puerto Rican company to make the transition.
-Instead, you can do a tax-free reorganization of the company to a Puerto Rican corporation, LLC, partnership, or other juridical people.
+Instead, you can do a tax-free reorganization of the company to a Puerto Rican corporation, LLC, Pass-through entity like a partnership, or other juridical people.

 However, only exportable service-based businesses qualify, which means that not all businesses can set up an Act 20 company.